Amitro123/automation-service/spec.md

 ### 2024-02-29
 - **Summary**: Updated README.md to reflect project progress.
 Removed "NEW" tags and added a "Test Jules Integration" section.
 Also updated the directory structure diagram.
 - **Decisions**: Removed "NEW" tags to reflect completed features.
 - **Next Steps**: Continue to monitor and update README.md and spec.md as the project progresses.

+### 2024-02-29
+- **Summary**: Updated README.md to reflect project progress.
+Removed "NEW" tags and added a "Test Jules Integration" section.
+Also updated the directory structure diagram.
+- **Decisions**: Removed "NEW" tags to reflect completed features.
+- **Next Steps**: Continue to monitor and update README.md and spec.md as the project progresses.